-We settled down at a bar in the square beside the belfry and indulged in a couple of glasses of rosé.
+Greatly relieved, we made haste to a bar beside the belfry and indulged in a couple of glasses of rosé.
 There was a lot of English being spoken in various accents around us and we decided to look further afield for a restaurant.

-Up on the main road we found a promising one (the Quercy), which did not seem so dominated by foreigners.
+Up on the main road we found a promising one (the Quercy), which did not seem to be so dominated by foreigners.
 The dining tables were at the back on a wooden deck, under a mass of umbrellas.
 There were also tables set inside but nobody was interested in them.

 The menu was typical modest French fare.
 We started with Salades Parisiennes, loaded with cubes of ham and cheese which did not appeal to me, so I removed them from mine for a future lunch, and stowed them in the ever-ready plastic container in my handbag.

 Following that we both had steaks with shallots.
 I forgot to ask for something other than chips, but they were freshly made, hot and not bad at all.

 Souillac has a railway station.
 From there you can go to almost anywhere in France.

 If you have more time and energy, there is another beautiful walk of eight days from Souillac back to Rocamadour via a circuit of the Upper Dordogne.